Mcp

 Reconnection

-SSE connections may drop due to network issues.
+Network connections may drop.
 Implement reconnection logic:

 async function connectWithRetry(maxRetries = 5) {